aref-asadi/Simple-Calculator/README.md

   - **Multiplication**
   - **Division** (with handling for division by zero)
   - **Parentheses** for complex expressions
-- User-friendly graphical interface with buttons for digits, operators, and parentheses.
+- User-friendly graphical interface with responsive grid layout, making it adaptable to different screen sizes.
 - Clear button to reset the input.

 ## Requirements